AkiraKane/System-Puzzle-Insight/README.md

 ### Issue4: Connection between Webapp and Database

 In the Success page, we did not see the data that we just typed in.
-It seems that the data was not read in the Postgres database from web app.
-To confirm my initial thought, first, I view the logs from databse container
+It seemed that the data was not read in the Postgres database from web app.
+To confirm my initial thought, first I viewed the logs from databse container

 <img src="postgres.png"/>

-It seems I got some other errors.
-Next I ssh into the running database container to view the data by using `docker exec -it 0e7ac5530fbb /bin/bash`
+It seemed I got some other errors.
+Next I SSH into the running database container to view the data by using `docker exec -it <container-name> /bin/bash`

 <img src="ssh.png"/>

 No data returned!
 There is no connection between the web app and database.
 I've decided to investigate the script, which serves the purpose of connection.
 In the `app.py`, I noticed that we did add and commit the data in the `add_item` method.
-However, in the `success` method, we only return the list from the generator by using `all` method.
-However, we can make it more explicitly by interating each element in the list, then return its string interpolation format.
-Here we can either return all the records saved in the database or just return the most recent record after user fills the table.
+However, in the `success` method, we only returned the list from the generator by using `all` method.
+However, we can make it more explicitly by interating each element in the list, then returned its string interpolation format.
+Here we can either returned all the records saved in the database or only returned the most recent record after user filled data in the table.

-Finally, we fix all the issues and make it to work !
+Finally, we fixed all the issues and made it to work for the developer !